alexwbi/alexwbi.github.io/favorite_content.markdown

 - The Dip - simple but powerful
 - Checklist Manifesto - same
 - Too many _Wait But Why_ articles to remember
 - [Grand Theft Life](https://www.joincolossus.com/episodes/28283697/urban-grand-theft-life) - Tim Urban's podcast with Invest Like the Best.
+At its core, grand theft life isn't a new idea, but the framing really hit home for me.
 If you've played Grand Theft Auto, grand theft life is exactly what it sounds like.